watson-talent-services/developer-documents/get-started/get-started.md

 You can begin your free trial by visting the [IBM Marketplace for the Talent Match API](https://www.ibm.com/us-en/marketplace/watson-talent-match/details).

-And you can generate your sewfret and ID by visiting [Talent Match in API Explorer](https://developer.ibm.com/api/view/watsontalent-prod:watson-talent-match:title-Watson_Talent_Match).
+And you can generate your ID and Secret by visiting [Talent Match in API Explorer](https://developer.ibm.com/api/view/watsontalent-prod:watson-talent-match:title-Watson_Talent_Match).

 ### Design guidance